 As a Rhode Island driver, you already know that your state does not have a point system.
 Consequently, NY points do not transfer for RI drivers.
 Nevertheless, the conviction itself will appear on your record, and this is usually just as bad in a state that does not have a point system.

 Additionally, accumulating points in New York has consequences regardless of which state you are licensed in.
 These include the Driver Responsibility Assessment and possible suspension of your right to drive in New York.
-More information about this is below.

 Traffic Tickets and Insurance Rates